Vet Bills vs. Natural Remedies: How to Treat Dog Yeast Infections at Home

 Yeast loves warm, damp places.
 That’s why you’ll often find infections in areas like:

-These spots are cozy little hideouts for yeast, especially if your pup is already dealing with allergies or irritation.
-Adding soothing care like remedies for itchy dog skin often brings relief.
+These spots are the perfect little hideouts for yeast and if your dog is dealing with allergies or itchy skin, remedies for itchy dog skin can help soothe the skin and provide relief.

 Is It Contagious?